tetra-framework/tetra/docs/helpers.md

 This is all you need to get a simple loading indicator working, for within an element.

 !!! note
     Have a look at the adjacent sibling combinator (+) for the activated spinner.
-This CSS ruls make sure you can put your spinner **inside** the element that does the AJAX call, or place it next to it.
+These CSS rules make sure you can put your spinner **inside** the element that does the AJAX call or place it **next to** it.

-    Beware that if you just use `.tetra-request .spinner-border` you select all child elements below too - so if the `tetra-request` event fires in any parent component, **all** spinners of all its childs will be visible, which is mostly not what you'll want.
+    Beware that if you just use `.tetra-request .spinner-border` (without '+'), you select **all child elements** of it too - so if the `tetra-request` event fires in any parent component, **all spinners of all its children** will be visible, which is mostly not what you'll want.
 So write your CSS wisely.

 ### `t-indicator` attribute